 If you are a faculty member and you do not see your course listed in Moodle, please confirm that you are listed as the instructor in the online schedule of courses and if not, contact the registrar or your department chair.
 If you are listed as the instructor in the online schedule but do not see the corresponding Moodle course site, please submit a WebHelpDesk ticket.

 If you are a student and do not have access to a site in Moodle for a course in which you are registered, please confirm that the course is using Moodle.
 Some faculty elect not to make use of the Moodle site for their course.
 If you believe the course is using Moodle and you still do not have access to the Moodle site at least one business day after registering for the course, please submit a WebHelpDesk ticket.

 Students will only have access to Moodle sites for the courses in which they are currently enrolled.
 Student access to Moodle sites will be disabled within one month of the last day of the semester.

 Moodle sites for the current academic year, plus the three previous academic years, will remain active and available to faculty members.
 Faculty are encouraged to keep local copies of all important course-related files, including the course gradebook, and any files that have been uploaded to the Moodle course site.

 Other Moodle Sites

 Moodle is also available for use by committees, working groups, departments or any other group for purposes not directly related to a specific academic course.
 To request a site, or for more information, please contact Diane Creede or submit a WebHelpDesk ticket.

 The retention policy for non-course sites is the same as that of regular course sites.
-Sites for the current academic year, plus the four previous years, will remain active and available.
+Sites for the current academic year, plus the three previous years, will remain active and available.

 Moodle Issues and Enhancement Requests